 Empowerment by prioritizing the leadership and participation of those we serve, whether people, churches, or local institutions, as critical to creating and sustaining change.
 We seek to catalyze a movement of worldwide volunteers to multiply impact, and we value capacity-building as a means towards that end.

 Partnership by seeking, facilitating, and promoting collaboration among all stakeholders, including local governments, the worldwide church, mission agencies, other NGO’s, and the business community, recognizing partnership as essential to serving the most vulnerable.
 We believe each expression of the worldwide Church has a unique and interdependent role in bringing peace and justice to the world.

-Prayer as the priority and foundation to accomplishing our mission.
+Prayer as the priority and foundation for accomplishing our mission.